math-a3k/django-ai/docs/apps/examples.rst

 The SmartDjango site is small and has about 2 hundreds of different pages (different urls for items), so they would have 400 metrics recorded for each user.

 Each metric represents a dimension in the data that will feed the model, so each user usage pattern would be represented as an *R^400* point or observation.
-This is unsuitable for the models or techinques that `django-ai` currently support because they are affected by the `Curse of Dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`_ (you should read this `explanation for Machine Learning <https://stats.stackexchange.com/a/169351>`_).
+This is unsuitable for the models or techinques that `django-ai` currently supports because they are affected by the `Curse of Dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`_ (you should read this `explanation for Machine Learning <https://stats.stackexchange.com/a/169351>`_).

-A solution for this is recording the metrics at a higher level of agreggation, instead of a metric for each page, collect for different groups / categories / types of pages.
+A solution for this is recording the metrics at a higher level of aggregation, instead of a metric for each page, collect for different groups / categories / types of pages.
 This way, the dimensionality of the input is reduced to a "useful space" for the model.

 If the SmartDjango company was a concrete news or blogging site, their interested pages would be the news or posts, which are usually already categorized with sections like "Sports" (A), "Tech" (B), "Art" (C), "Culture" (D), etc. or the "main" tag of the post.